 Fly a Rectangular Circuit at Constant Height in the Opposite Direction

-After completing the “overfly” of the take off area the pilot has to reverse the circuit direction to demonstrate to the Examiner that he can fly equally well in both directions.
+After completing the “overfly” of the take off area the pilot has to reverse the circuit direction to demonstrate to the Examiner that they can fly equally well in both directions.
 The reversal is best flown by going diagonally from one corner to another as it makes the change in direction a smooth and extended manoeuvre rather than a short and possibly erratic one by going across the

 After the reverse circuit has been completed the pilot should revert to the normal circuit direction, ideally using the same sequence as above.